grimy86/CSharp25/Programming_Foundations/CSharp/Proficient/Events.md

 # Events
-An event is a **notification sent by an object to signal the occurrence of an action**.
+An event is a `notification sent by an object to signal the occurrence of an action`.

-In C#, an **event is an encapsulated delegate**.
+In C#, an event is an `encapsulated delegate`.
 It is dependent on the delegate.
-The **delegate defines the signature for the event handler method of the subscriber class**.
+The delegate defines the signature for the event handler method of the subscriber class.

 ## Observer design-pattern
 - The class who raises events is called Publisher.